-In the technical point of view, Traceroute sends packets of sequences accessing the ICMP protocol.
-It is a protocol used for ping command too.
+From the technical point of view, Traceroute sends packets of sequences accessing the ICMP protocol.
+It is a protocol used for ping the command too.
 The first packet is called TTL or hop limit.
 It has a time to live 1.
-In case of the second TTL, it is 2.
-When TTL reaches to 0, the packet discards it and sends an error dialog box with a message.
-In this way, traceroute makes sure that all of the routers in the path will send response message if discarded.
+In the case of the second TTL, it is 2.
+When TTL reaches 0, the packet discards it and sends an error dialog box with a message.
+In this way, the traceroute makes sure that all of the routers in the path will send a response message if discarded.

-You can use Traceroute in Windows 10 via Command Prompt following the instructions below –
+You can use Traceroute in Windows 11 or 10 via Command Prompt following the instructions below –

 Step-1: Navigate to the start menu and type cmd.
-Do a right click on the item in the Best match section and choose Run as administrator.
+Right-click on the item in the Best match section and choose Run as administrator.

-Step-2: At the Command Prompt, type the following command: ‘tracert domain.ext’ and press Enter.
-Remember, while typing, do not use the quotation marks.
-For example, if you want to run a traceroute on howto-connect, use this command: tracert howto-connect.com.
+Step-2: At the Command Prompt, type the following command: “tracert domain.ext” and press Enter.
+Remember, while typing, do not use quotation marks.
+For example, if you want to run a traceroute on howto-connect.com, use this command: tracert howto-connect.com.

-After a while, it will start displaying you the traceroute to the destination.
+After a while, it will start displaying the traceroute to the destination.

-Step-3: Make a right click on the window and choose the option Select all in order to copy the result.
+Step-3: Select all and copy the result.
 After this, the contents of the box will be turned white and copied to the clipboard.